SuperOfficeDocs/superoffice-docs/docs/en/automation/crmscript/debugging/using-trace.md

 title: Using trace
 description: How to trace a CRMScript.
 author: Bergfrid Dias
-so.date: 12.21.2023
+date: 12.21.2023
-keywords: CRMScript, trace, debug so.topic: howto so.audience: settings so.audience.tooltip: Settings and maintenance
+keywords: CRMScript, trace, debug
+topic: howto
+audience: settings
+audience_tooltip: Settings and maintenance
 ---

 # Using trace